DevArtech/llmflow-backend/README.md

 ## How to get/update the project version

+Before using, make sure you have a [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) set in your environment variables on your device.

 This project uses `python-semantic-release` which will automatically update the [Changelog.md](https://github.com/DevArtech/llmflow-backend/blob/main/CHANGELOG.md) and the version of the project when commits are titled to match the Angular format.
 The following are the standard types:

 - `feat`: New feature (+0.1.0)